developer6669/CSS-Workshop/README.md

 <br/>
 <br/>
 <p>
-  Hi,my name is meysam mahdinia , from iran mazadaran babol.I try to git my javascript projects and you can use them.These are my javascript projects :
+  Hi,my name is meysam mahdinia , from iran mazadaran babol.I try to git my css projects and you can use them.These are my css projects and exercises :
 </p>
 <br/>
 <a href="https://github.com/developer6669/JavaScript/tree/Calculator">
-  01) Simple Calculator
+  01) Css Grid (Learning Exercises)
 </a>

 <!---